aws/sagemaker-python-sdk/doc/overview.rst

             ... ...
             return //return in-memory object

-Pass in the sample input and output along with the previously-defined custom translators when creating the ``SchemaBuilder`` object.
+You pass the sample input and output, along with the custom translators, to the ``SchemaBuilder`` object.

 .. code:: python